As an Amazon Associate I earn from qualifying purchases.

 You cannot sell on eBay without providing your bank account (for deposits) and your SSN (for tax purposes).
 Sellers who do not provide both and opt into eBay’s new payment system will have their accounts limited.

 We have personally used eBay Managed Payments for over a year now.
 Do I love it?
 No. It has several drawbacks when compared to PayPal.
 However, I haven’t had any unusual withdrawals from my accounts, I still get paid, and my identity hasn’t been stolen.

 That’s not to say that it can’t happen (and I do maintain a separate “business” bank account for eBay) but I haven’t faced any problems thus far.

 Can I Use PayPal Working Capital With eBay Managed Payments?

-One of the biggest losses (in my opinion) of eBay’s break with PayPal is that sellers no longer have easy access to PayPal Working Capital.
-In the past, getting a loan was as easy and applying and choosing the amount that you wanted.
+One of the biggest losses (in my opinion) of eBay’s break with PayPal is that sellers no longer have easy access to PayPal’s Working Capital.
+In the past, getting a loan was as easy as applying and choosing the amount that you wanted.
 Payments were automatically deducted from your eBay sales so you never had to worry about a thing.
 No more.

 eBay has taken this service in-house as well by offering eBay Seller Capital (although it is backed by LendingPoint).

 We used PPWC for many years and loved the simplicity.
 We have heard a ton of complaints about eBay’s new loan system and so have chosen not to dip our toes in that water unless we absolutely need to capitalize on an opportunity.

 Other Disadvantages of Not Having PayPal on eBay

 Selling on eBay without PayPal comes with some other significant disadvantages that have many sellers upset.